 Openness and transparency

-In line with the strategic agenda 2019–2024, adopted by the European Council in June 2019, the EU institutions will respect the principle of transparency set out in the Treaties and revisit their working methods.
+In line with the Strategic Agenda for 2019–2024, adopted by the European Council in June 2019, the EU institutions will respect the principle of transparency set out in the Treaties and revisit their working methods.

 Finland’s Presidency of the Council of the European Union aims to improve the Council’s working methods to increase the transparency of decision-making.
 Other objectives include strengthening the implementation of better regulation principles and promoting the use of digital tools.